 The basic absolute value function changes direction at the origin, so this graph has been shifted to the right 3 and down 2 from the basic toolkit function.

 We might also notice that the graph appears stretched, since the linear portions have slopes of 2 and -2.
-From this information we can write the equation:
+From this information we could write the write the equation in two ways: